 Riverfront RV Park 2300 River Road Yuma, AZ Site 46; Full Hookups, $27.50 per night March 17, 18

-probably could have stretched it out another day, but it was so dang hot, that the only thing to do was drive around and enjoy the truck’s AC.
+After three days boondocking in Quartzite, our black tank was getting fairly full, and the fresh was getting low.
+Weprobably could have stretched it out another day, but it was so dang hot, that the only thing to do was drive around and enjoy the truck’s AC.
 So we packed up Friday morning and headed south for Yuma.
 Of course we knew it would be hotter there, and it was.
 But thank the lord for full hookups!
 XM Radio was celebrating St Paddy’s day with Irish-themed bluegrass.
-Fun to drive to. 🙂
+Fun to drive to. 🙂The trip from Quartzsite to Yuma took about an hour and a half at most, and was an easy drive.
+As we approached Yuma, we began to see lots of agricultural fields and irrigation canals.
+I hadn’t realized, but agriculture in the Imperial Valley extends this far east.

 The lady that checked us in to the park, was most friendly and helpful.
 She gave us maps and listings of what’s happening in Yuma, and guided us to our site.
 The sites are all pretty small, close together, and back-to-back, but a huge number of snow birds had already left, and there was plenty of space for us, and space to pull through into our site.
 The park is a bit off the beaten path, and so it’s quiet.
 It’s along the river, or perhaps that’s an irrigation canal – I don’t know! 🙂 Anyway, no mosquitoes thankfully, but flies, yes.
 It doesn’t seem to be an over-55 park, but there are still quite a number of older people here, and you can see them out walking their dogs, and they seem friendly enough.